 New habits are harder to form as we age thanks to this little-terrifying-sounding-thing called synaptic pruning.
 Synaptic pruning is your brain’s way of making sure you can do things like take a shower, turn off lights, pour a glass of water, etc. without thinking twice (impressive!).
 Of course, getting really good at tasks you perform daily leaves less brain space for things you do less frequently- like remembering to send your friend a birthday card so it arrives before their actual birthday (it’s not me it’s my synapses!).

-Pick a new habit you’re trying to build, like taking your vitamins daily.
+Believe it or not, we can actually use synaptic pruning to our advantage when we attach new behaviors to existing ones with habit stacking.
+Here’s how: First, pick a new habit you’re trying to build, like taking your vitamins daily.
 Next, pick a behavior you already do everyday without thinking, like brushing your teeth.
 Now, stack em’.
 After you brush your teeth, take your vitamins.
-After you have your coffee, you meditate.
-After you close your laptop for the day, you put on your walking shoes.
+After you have your coffee, meditate.
+After you close your laptop for the day, put on your walking shoes.
 You get it.
 Try this exercise with a new habit you have in mind.
 With a little self-awareness and planning, habit stacking is an easy trick to help you become more successful in your behavior change.

 Working out (pre-pandemic) was a social activity for me.
 When the pandemic hit, it was a struggle to remain active.
 To get back at it, I started to associate my workouts with other aspects of my day.
 The second I’m done with work, it’s time for a quick caffeine boost and into my workout clothes.
 That means no scrolling through reels, and absolutely no Netflix.
 Getting into my workout gear right when I’m done with work (and before feeling the tiredness kick in) helped me to follow through and stick to my exercise goals.